nazarovqurbonali/OASIS/NextGenSoftware.OASIS.API.ONODE.WebAPI/OASIS API RELEASE HISTORY.md

 - Updated IOASISNFTProvider interface in OASIS.API.Core by adding MintNFT, MintNFTAsync, LoadNFT, LoadNFTAsync, LoadAllNFTsForAvatar, LoadAllNFTsForAvatarAsync, LoadAllNFTsForMintAddress, LoadAllNFTsForMintAddressAsync, PlaceGeoNFT, PlaceGeoNFTAsync, MintAndPlaceGeoNFT & MintAndPlaceGeoNFTAsync functions.
 - Removed Date from IWalletTransaction and WalletTransaction in OASIS.API.Core (this should be set by the relevant managers (NFTManger, WalletManager etc) so the date is always set to Now and so the date cannot be forged then.)
 - Added Hash, ThumbnailUrl, Token & MetaData to OASISNFT in OASIS.API.Core.
-- Created NFTProviderType enum in OASIS.API.ONode.Core.
+- Created NFTProviderType enum in OASIS.API.ONODE.Core.
-- Updated INFTManager interface in OASIS.API.ONode.Core by adding CreateNftTransactionAsync, CreateNftTransaction, MintNftAsync, MintNft, LoadNftAsync, LoadNft, GetNFTProvider, GetNFTProviderTypeFromProviderType & GetProviderTypeFromNFTProviderType functions.
+- Updated INFTManager interface in OASIS.API.ONODE.Core by adding CreateNftTransactionAsync, CreateNftTransaction, MintNftAsync, MintNft, LoadNftAsync, LoadNft, GetNFTProvider, GetNFTProviderTypeFromProviderType & GetProviderTypeFromNFTProviderType functions.
-- Created ICreateNftTransactionRequest, IPurchaseOlandRequest & IPurchaseOlandResponse interfaces in OASIS.API.ONode.Core.
+- Created ICreateNftTransactionRequest, IPurchaseOlandRequest & IPurchaseOlandResponse interfaces in OASIS.API.ONODE.Core.
-- Updated NFTManager in OASIS.API.ONode.Core by adding CreateNftTransactionAsync, CreateNftTransaction, MintNftAsync, MintNft, LoadNftAsync, LoadNft, GetNFTProvider, GetNFTProviderTypeFromProviderType & GetProviderTypeFromNFTProviderType functions.
+- Updated NFTManager in OASIS.API.ONODE.Core by adding CreateNftTransactionAsync, CreateNftTransaction, MintNftAsync, MintNft, LoadNftAsync, LoadNft, GetNFTProvider, GetNFTProviderTypeFromProviderType & GetProviderTypeFromNFTProviderType functions.
-- Added CreateNftTransactionRequest object to OASIS.API.ONode.Core.
+- Added CreateNftTransactionRequest object to OASIS.API.ONODE.Core.
-- Removed CargoSaleId property from PurchaseOlandRequest object in OASIS.API.ONode.Core.
+- Removed CargoSaleId property from PurchaseOlandRequest object in OASIS.API.ONODE.Core.
-- PurchaseOlandResponse object now implements new IPurchaseOlandResponse interface in OASIS.API.ONode.Core.
+- PurchaseOlandResponse object now implements new IPurchaseOlandResponse interface in OASIS.API.ONODE.Core.
-- Updated NFTController in OASIS.API.ONode.WebAPI by removing all references to the new obsolete NFTService and pointing methods CreateNftTransaction to the new NFTManger in OASIS.API.ONode.Core instead.
+- Updated NFTController in OASIS.API.ONODE.WebAPI by removing all references to the new obsolete NFTService and pointing methods CreateNftTransaction to the new NFTManger in OASIS.API.ONODE.Core instead.
 Also added new MintNFT function.
-- Removed the rest of the now retired NFTService in OASIS.API.ONode.WebAPI.
+- Removed the rest of the now retired NFTService in OASIS.API.ONODE.WebAPI.

 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/commit/3ad18e238ecf98f66f76a483626694e43a1a00e7
 - Continued on the new NFT API and OLAND API for the OASIS API...